influxdata/docs-v2/content/v2.0/reference/cli/influxd/inspect/dumpwal.md

 ```

 ## Output details
-The `--find-duplicates` flag determines the output of `influxd inspect dumpwal` command.
+The `--find-duplicates` flag determines the `influxd inspect dumpwal` output.

 **Without `--find-duplicates`**, the command outputs the following for each file
 that matches the specified [globbing patterns](#globbing-patterns):